A systematic review of assistive technologies for children with dyslexia: Results

-Non computing assistive devices adopted traditional methodologies that existed prior to the advent of technological devices and although primitive, this methodology offers multi-sensory approach to guiding children for their effective learning.
-Researchers have implemented several non-computing strategies to enhance learning abilities of children with dyslexia, which is briefly described below.\\
+Non computing assistive interventions adopt traditional methodologies that existed before the advent of technological devices, and although primitive, this methodology offers a multi sensory approach to guiding children for their effective learning.
+These approaches involve physical and structured activities such as sky-writing, the use of flashcards, magnifiers, and reading guides to enhance reading and writing skills in children with dyslexia.
+Despite their simplicity, these methods remain effective in reinforcing foundational literacy skills and continue to be widely used, particularly in settings where access to digital technologies is limited.
+Researchers have implemented several non-computing strategies to enhance the learning abilities of children with dyslexia, which are briefly described below.

+The authors Ziadat~\cite{ziadat2021impact} purposes, the VAKT modality, which includes Visual, Auditory, kinesthetic and Tactile, provides multi sensory way of learning.
+The key purpose of the study was to examine how effective this model is in enhancing reading and reading comprehension among students with dyslexia.
+Several activities were included during the experimental session such as word tracing, skywriting, and writing on the wrist.
+Apart from that, word cards, color pens, crayons, a mirror, sand, and a whiteboard were used to make learning more elegant and interactive.
+Mirror was used as a visual stimulating tool to look at himself when sounding out the phoneme, and simultaneously tapping his fingers to the thumb.
+Thirty-nine students participated in the survey, which revealed statistically significant improvements in comprehension reading for the experimental group that utilized the implemented multi-sensory approach (VAKT strategy).

+A group of researchers Omar et al.~\cite{omar2021comparison} from Malaysia conducted a comparison of visual aids for enhancing reading performance in children with dyslexia.
+Three specific tools were evaluated: a simple magnifier, which contains a magnifying lens to enlarge text; a visual tracking magnifier, which features a guideline along with a magnifying device that is effective in reducing glare while improving readability; and lastly, a typoscope, which focuses on a line of text by blocking out extra words and glare.
+A case study involving 80 school children revealed that the visual tracking magnifier (VTM) intervention yielded the most significant improvement after 12 weeks of intervention.
+Hence, the author put forward an idea that a VTM can be used as part of a rehabilitation program for all children with dyslexia.